oriides/pc-setup/README.md

 The `roles` folder contains the configurations for the different roles (see [Roles](#roles) for more details).
-Each role contains some `tasks` and optionally some `files` that are used to setup the PC.
+Each role contains some `tasks` and optionally some `files` that are used to set up the PC.
 Tasks are usually grouped into `dnfs`, `flatpaks` and `configs` the contents of which is applied through the corresponding `main.yml`.
-Change the contents of these tasks to make changes to how the PC is setup.
+Change the contents of these tasks to make changes to how the PC is set up.

-The `scripts` folder contains some extra scripts that I don't want to run with ansible (as they require user attention).
-The `git-config.sh` script sets up my git config (name, email, pull.rebase)
-The `zsh-config.sh` script installs and configures oh-my-zsh

 The `install.sh` script is used to start the PC setup installation

-The `inventory` file contains the hosts and their location on which the ansible setup runs.
+The `inventory` file contains the hosts and their location on which the Ansible setup runs.
 Since this is a local installation the location of the host is "localhost".
 The name of the host may be changed, but beware that the name also needs to be changed in the `site.yml`.

-The `README.md` is this readme.
+The `README.md` is this README.

 The `site.yml` is the file that specifies which roles should be applied to which host.
 If your PC setup changes in a major way (e.g. different desktop